pachterlab/kallisto/faq.md

 - Can __kallisto__ be used to quantify single-cell RNA-Seq data?
   - Yes.

 - I've already mapped all my reads.
-Can I use those mapping with __kallisto__?
+Can I use those mappings with __kallisto__?
   - No. The mappings are not relevant and not needed for __kallisto__.